t4d-gmbh/working-with-git/source/content/update_cycle/index.md

-# The update cycle
+# The Update Cycle

-Git does not automatically synchronize between devices, it is up to the developer to trigger a synchronization.
+<i class="fab fa-git"></i> does not automatically synchronize between devices, it is up to the developer to trigger a synchronization.

 {% if build == "slides" %}
 <!-- BUILDING THE SLIDES -->